Digimon Adventure 02: Plot

-Four years after the events of Digimon Adventure, the Digital World is invaded by the Digimon Emperor, who is enslaving Digimon with the Dark Rings while building Control Spires that negate Digivolution.
+Years after the events of Digimon Adventure, the Digital World is invaded by the Digimon Emperor, who is enslaving Digimon with the Dark Rings while building Control Spires that negate Digivolution.
 To fight him, three new DigiDestined are recruited, each gaining an ancient Digimon for a partner.
 The three, along with T.K. and Kari, each possess a D-3, a new type of Digivice that allows them to open a gate to be transported to the Digital World through any computer.
 They are also given D-Terminals that hold Crest-themed Digi-Eggs that allow their Digimon partners to undergo Armor Digivolution to counter the presence of Control Spires.
 The Digimon Emperor, revealed to be boy genius Ken Ichijoji, flees to the Digital World.
 Assisted by Ken's partner, Wormmon, the DigiDestined defeat Ken.

 While the DigiDestined rebuild the Digital World, Davis, Yolei, and Cody unlock normal Digivolution.
 At the same time, they ally themselves with a reformed Ken, who joins the team to fight Arukenimon, a Digimon who revives the Control Spires as other Digimon.
 When the Control Spire Digimon prove to be stronger than them, the DigiDestined learn DNA Digivolution, which enable two champion-level Digimon to merge into a stronger ultimate-level one.
 When Arukenimon creates BlackWarGreymon, he begins to destroy each Destiny Stones, hoping to fight Azulongmon, who appears when each Stone is destroyed.
 After BlackWarGreymon flees, Azulongmon warns the DigiDestined about an impending threat behind Arukenimon and Mummymon.

 During Christmas, Control Spires appear across the human world, bringing Digimon with them.
 While the DigiDestined set off with Imperialdramon to destroy them with the help of the international DigiDestined, Arukenimon and Mummymon begin kidnapping several children for Yukio Oikawa, a friend of Cody's father who dreams of entering the Digital World.
 Once the DigiDestined return to Japan, they fight the Daemon Corps, and their leader, Daemon, while Oikawa uses the Dark Spore inside Ken to implant them into the children.
 After Daemon is imprisoned in the Dark Ocean, BlackWarGreymon sacrifices himself to seal the portal to the Digital World at Highton View Terrace, before Oikawa and the kids can transport there.

 The DigiDestined are transported to a Dream World with Oikawa and the kids and learn he was controlled by Myotismon.
 Myotismon splits from Oikawa and uses the energy from the Dark Spores to be reborn as MaloMyotismon.
-With help from the DigiDestined all over the world, the DigiDestined defeat MaloMyotismon, and Oikawa sacrifices himself to rebuild the Digital World.
-Twenty five years later, humans and Digimon live together.
+Demonstrating his powers over his opponents worst fears by destroying Arukenimon and Mummymon, he plunged the DigiDestined into illusions, but thanks to their Digimon partners and Davis were able to break free and turned the Dream World against MaloMyotismon by having the Digimon Armor Digivolve, Digivolve, DNA Digivolve all at once, pushing him into the Digital World.
+The deceived and frightened kids, after being encouraged by the DigiDestineds, began to express their dreams of what they want to be when they grow up that began weakening MaloMyotismon, and with help from the DigiDestined all over the world, Imperiadramon Fighting Form defeat MaloMyotismon.